ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/manual-scim-integration-with-okta.md

 Create mapping rules to automatically provide values to mandatory parameters `role` and `permissionLevel`, and optionally `tags`.
 If you don’t create mapping rules, you will have to provide these values manually for each user provisioned.

 {% hint style="warning" %}
-Beware of selecting the right mapping direction: Okta to ForestAdmin
+Beware of selecting the right mapping direction: Okta to Forest Admin
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>